 Directory of support and resources for young people and their parents/carers

 CEOP (Child Exploitation and Online Protection Command) is the specialist team from the National Crime Agency and where you can make reports of online exploitation.

 The Children’s Society have published advice about keeping children safe online as well as information about online and offline signs of exploitation.

-The NSPCC has a section devoted to online safety including advice on setting up parental controls and advice on how to have a conversation about online safety with your child.
+The NSPCC has a section devoted to online safety including advice for parents on setting up parental controls and advice on how to have a conversation about online safety with your child.
 It covers different kinds of online channels and the risks associated with each.

 You can also contact them by telephone.
 Children and young people can contact Childline: 0800 1111 (or visit Childline.org.uk) and parents/carers can call: 0808 800 5000

 This a hugely useful site as it lists social media networks, apps and games and gives information on the risks associated with each one as well as top tips for staying safe (including privacy settings)

 The Parent Info site has a number of different articles covering online safety as well as wellness, mental health and building healthy relationships.
 Help and advice for families in a digital world

 They have a wealth of resources to support parents and carers in having those difficult conversations with children and young people.
 They also offer advice for parents/carers if they believe their child has sent a nude selfie by text or uploaded one to a website or social media (sextortion); advice for parents/carers about children and online gaming, and advice for parents/carers about online grooming

 Remember: if you’re worried that a child or young person is at immediate risk of harm, you should call the police